 Definitions listed in Part Two of this chapter shall be applied to the regulation, review, and administration of all critical areas, including flood hazard areas, unless the definition itself identifies the term as applying to flood hazard administration, in which case the definition only applies to that situation.

+“Bank stabilization” means the construction or modification of bulkheads, retaining walls, dikes, levees, riprap, breakwaters, jetties, groins, weirs, and other structures along a bank, for the purpose of controlling stream undercutting or bank erosion.

-“Breakwater” means a fixed or floating off-shore structure that protects the shore from the forces of waves or currents.
+“Breakwater” means a fixed or floating in-water structure that protects the bank from the forces of waves or currents.

-“Bulkhead” means a vertical or nearly vertical erosion protection structure placed parallel to the shore consisting of concrete, timber, steel, rock, or other permanent material not readily subject to erosion.
+“Bulkhead” means a vertical or nearly vertical erosion protection structure placed parallel to the bank consisting of concrete, timber, steel, rock, or other permanent material not readily subject to erosion.

 “Fill” means the addition of any material, such as (by way of illustration) earth, clay, sand, rock, gravel, concrete rubble, rubble, wood chips, bark, or waste of any kind, which is placed, stored or dumped upon the surface of the ground resulting in an increase in the natural surface elevation.
-The physical structure of a shore stabilization structure shall not be considered fill.
+The physical structure of a bank stabilization structure shall not be considered fill.
 However, fill placed behind the structure is considered fill.
 Stream bed manipulation for irrigation diversions shall not be considered fill.

-“Hydrologically related critical areas (HRCA)” include all those areas identified in YMC 15.27.502, which are important and deserving of protection by nature of their value for the functional properties found in YMC 15.27.504.
+“Fish and wildlife habitat conservation” means land management for maintaining populations of species in suitable habitats within their natural geographic distribution so that the habitat available is sufficient to support viable populations over the long term and isolated subpopulations are not created.
+This does not mean maintaining all individuals of all species at all times, but it does mean not degrading or reducing populations or habitats so that they are no longer viable over the long term.
+Counties and cities should engage in cooperative planning and coordination to help assure long term population viability.

+“Fish and wildlife habitat conservation areas” are areas that serve a critical role in sustaining needed habitats and species for the functional integrity of the ecosystem, and which, if altered, may reduce the likelihood that the species will persist over the long term.
+These areas may include, but are not limited to, rare or vulnerable ecological systems, communities, and habitat or habitat elements including seasonal ranges, breeding habitat, winter range, and movement corridors; and areas with high relative population density or species richness.
+Counties and cities may also designate locally important habitats and species.
+Fish and wildlife habitat conservation areas does not include such artificial features or constructs as irrigation delivery systems, irrigation infrastructure, irrigation canals, or drainage ditches that lie within the boundaries of, and are maintained by, a port district or an irrigation district or company.

+"Habitats of local importance" are designated as fish and wildlife habitat conservation areas based on a finding by the city that they are locally important.

-“Ordinary high water mark” means a mark on lakes and streams which can be found by examining the bed and banks and ascertaining where the presence and action of waters are common and usual, and so long continued in ordinary years as to create a character mark upon the soil distinct from that of the abutting upland.
+“Ordinary high water mark” means a mark on lakes and streams which can be found by examining the bed and banks and ascertaining where the presence and action of waters are so common and usual, and so long continued in ordinary years as to mark upon the soil or vegetation a character distinct from the abutting upland.
+Provided, that in any area where the ordinary high water line cannot be found, the ordinary high water line is the elevation of the mean annual flood.

 “Perennial stream” means a stream that flows year-round in normal water years.